thelichedev/blog/posts/defect_evaluation.md

 but in my experience it is unavoidable that some of these will find their way into delivery, and impact users.

+Some of the Regression failures also come from changes in our operating context, like an external service changing a behaviour we rely on, and we have limited control over this.
+Defensive programming techniques can help up detect the problem sooner but most of the time it will impact our users.

 **Missing requirements are actually a desirable kind of defects**.

 You're discovering user value and you're updating your knowledge of the users expectations, allowing you to adapt and maintain you competitive advantage.

+However, in the most immature teams, making the difference between a Missing feature and a Delivery or Regression failure is already a challenge in itself.
+Operations are constantly swamped by defects of all kinds, and the delivered product value is poorly documented and thus poorly understood by the team.

 ### Maturity of Discovery